Published on

 Installing the OS

 This part is straightforward and I've done this thing before.
-First, head to Ubuntu Desktop site to download the ISO to other computer.
+First, head to the Ubuntu Desktop site to download the ISO to another computer.
 Get a USB stick (8GB minimum) to flash the ISO using Balena Etcher or Rufus.

 Balena Etcher Flashing OS

-Plug the USB stick to the laptop and boot it up.
-Press F2 to enter BIOS menu (depends on your laptop manufacturer).
+Plug the USB stick into the laptop and boot it up.
+Press F2 to enter the BIOS menu (depends on your laptop manufacturer).
 Reorder the boot priority to USB first.
 Save and exit.
 The laptop will boot to the USB stick.
 After this point, just follow the Ubuntu installation wizard.

 Ubuntu installer installing